slammayjammay/hyper-postprocessing/README.md

 };
 ```

-Do not export the initial `RenderPass` that `postprocessing` requires.
+Do not export the initial `RenderPass` that `EffectComposer` requires.
 This is done automatically.

+### Quick start
+`postprocessing` already provides a number of effects out of the box ([demo](https://vanruesc.github.io/postprocessing/public/demo/#bloom)).
+You can use [examples/entry-file.js](examples/entry-file.js) as a starting point to build your own effect, or see one of the [example effects](examples/effects) for a more custom approach.

 ## Uniforms
 * `sampler2D inputBuffer` -- the xterm terminal image